Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Method

-\item \textbf{\textit{decompose}:} We prompt the LLMs to systematically break down the overarching question into several smaller sub-questions.
-The answers to these sub-questions collectively contribute to deriving the answer to the original overarching question, similar with \citet{press2023measuring} and \citet{xu2023searchinthechain}.
+\item \textbf{Decompose:} We prompt the LLMs to systematically break down the overarching question into several smaller sub-questions.
+The answers to these sub-questions collectively contribute to deriving the answer to the original overarching question, similar to \citet{press2023measuring} and \citet{xu2023searchinthechain}.

-\item \textbf{\textit{combine-sub-qas}:} After the decomposition, we call the main function to enter the next iteration as shown in Figure~\ref{fig:algo_python}, aiming to get the answer of each sub-question.
-Subsequently, we can combine the answers to all sub-questions to get the answer to the original question, which completes the iteration. \end{itemize}
+\item \textbf{Combine answers:} After the decomposition, we call the main function to enter the next iteration as shown in Figure~\ref{fig:algo_python}, aiming to get the answer to each sub-question.
+Subsequently, we combine the answers to all sub-questions to get the answer to the original question. \end{itemize}

-Combining these function together, \textbf{\textit{Self-DC}} can be easily and quickly implemented and extended to different tasks or models.

 \lstset{ backgroundcolor=, basicstyle=\fontsize{7.5pt}{8.5pt}\fontfamily{lmtt}\selectfont, columns=fullflexible, breaklines=true, captionpos=b, commentstyle=\fontsize{8pt}{9pt}, keywordstyle=\fontsize{8pt}{9pt}, stringstyle=\fontsize{8pt}{9pt}, frame=tb, emph={decompose, combine_sub_qas, generate_then_read, retrieve_then_read, SelfDC, get_confidence_score}, emphstyle={\bfseries} }